About the Registry

 reproduction.
 We believe that this foundation produces a superior athlete with high trainability and competitiveness.

-Many outstanding and internationally successful horses have come from the ranks of this breed.
-Recently,
+Many outstanding and internationally successful horses have come from the ranks of this breed, which the RPSI represented in

 representing the DSP at the 2012 London Olympics.
 DSP Belantis by Benetton Dream just won the five-year-old class at the

 2014 Bundeschampionate in Warendorf.
 Other familiar names in the news are Rocana, world champion in eventing, Chilli Morning